HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 #### 1. Generate High-Pass

-In the base "Layer 1" with original image
+Leave the original unaltered image in the default Photoshop layer "background".

+Dupliacte the original image into "Layer 1", we will use this layer to generate the hihg-pass.

+Use "Layer 1" to generate the high-pass using the filter method

-- Filter > Other > High Pass
+Filter > Other > High Pass

-  - Use a radius of 16
+- use a radius of 16

 #### 2. Linear Burn

-- Duplicate the High Pass (Layer 1) into "Layer 2""
+- Duplicate the High-Pass (Layer 1) into "Layer 2"
+- You can hide "Layer 1", we aren't going to directly use the high-pass
-- Level the Image:
+- Level the Image in "Layer 2":
   - Output Levels: 0 ...
 128
 - Invert the Image
 - Set the Layer to *Linear Burn*